 The PCP may be a family practice doctor, internist, or other general practitioner.
 (Some people with diabetes use an endocrinologist as a PCP.
 An endocrinologist is a doctor who has special training in diabetes and related illnesses.)
 Your PCP may occasionally refer you to an eye doctor, foot doctor, heart doctor, or other specialist.
 Each time you see one of these other health care providers, be sure the test results and other information are sent to your PCP, so he or she can stay up to date when coordinating your care.

 Diabetes can affect the blood vessels in the eyes and lead to blindness.
 Unfortunately, once the symptoms are apparent, the damage is usually irreversible.
-For this reason, the American Diabetes Association recommends that people with diabetes see their eye doctor?either an ophthalmologist or optometrist?at least once a year for preventive care.
+For this reason, the American Diabetes Association recommends that people with diabetes see their ophthalmologist with expertise in the evaluation of diabetic retinopathy at least once a year for preventive care.
 Choose an eye doctor with experience in identifying and treating diabetic eye disease.

 Uncontrolled diabetes may lead to poor blood flow, sores, and infections in the feet and lower legs.
 A podiatrist specializes in these areas of the body and can identify potential problems before they become more serious.

 Because of the increased risks for gum disease and oral infections that come with diabetes, plan to see your dentist twice a year for regular visits.
 Be sure your dentist knows you have diabetes.